Technologicat/mcpyrate/README.md

 In general, **they should**, because:

- - `step_expansion` hooks into the expander at macro expansion time,
+ - `mcpyrate.debug.step_expansion` hooks into the expander at macro expansion time,
- - `stepr` captures the expander's macro bindings at macro expansion time, but delays expansion (of the run-time AST value provided as its argument) until run time.
+ - `mcpyrate.metatools.stepr` captures the expander's macro bindings at macro expansion time, but delays expansion (of the run-time AST value provided as its argument) until run time.

 For example, with the usual macro-imports,